-Befriending Coordinator, Caitlin and Welcoming Volunteer, Fran are back from an inspiring week in Paris representing the Welcoming’s Women Swim project in Paris.
+Befriending Coordinator, Caitlin and Welcoming Volunteer, Fran are back from an inspiring week in Paris representing the Welcoming’s Women Swim project.
 The Welcoming were selected to take part in Play International’s first ever Playlab incubator, bringing 7 projects from 7 European countries together to share learning and best practice in supporting refugees through sport.

 They’re back and full of ideas, enthusiasm and energy to increase the reach of the Welcoming’s sporting activities.
 Here’s what Caitlin has to say: